 Rule 3.
 Exhibitors must comply with state and federal laws.
 It is illegal to possess threatened or endangered wildlife, or the feathers, nests, or eggs of non-game birds.
 Game birds and game animals taken legally during an open season may be used.
 The use of live wild animals in educational exhibits is prohibited.

 Rule 4.
-Exhibitor's name, county or district, age, and year in the project should be displayed in a prominent location on the exhibit.
+Exhibitor's Name, County/District, Age and Year in the Project should be displayed in a prominent location on the exhibit.

 Rule 5.
 Notebooks and displays will be judged on the following points: